riccardo-giovarelli/minimax-tic-tac-toe-php/README.md

-# Minimax for Tic-tac-toe game
+# Minimax for Tic-Tac-Toe game
-A __PHP__ implementation of Minimax algorithm for Tic-tac-toe game
+A __PHP__ implementation of Minimax algorithm for Tic-Tac-Toe game

 ## Main goals

 The main goal is provide a __PHP__ implementation for Minimax recursive algorithm.
 In this implementation the Minimax algorithm is applied to Tic-tac-toe game.

 The __PHP__ class provided has three methods: